-By definition the ordered pair (outer, inner) is an ancestor of full simultaneities of X if the inner is a simultaneity of X and the outer consists of some of simultaneous with the inner transfers of X. An ancestor may be also represented as an ordered triplet (outer, depot, inner) where the depot contains all remaining in X simultaneous with the inner transfers not contained in the outer.
-The triplet representation of ancestors formally does not involve additional information, although it will be used in the further context.
-An ancestor of full simultaneities of X may be referred to in short as an ancestor within X. The outer, depot and inner of an ancestor R may be denoted as $R{[-1]}$, $R{[0]}$ and $R{[+1]}$ respectively.
+DEFINITION.
+Collector of full simultaneities of X is an ordered pair (outer, inner) if the inner is a simultaneity of X and the outer consists of some of simultaneous with the inner transfers of X. A collector may be also represented as an ordered triplet (outer, depot, inner) where the depot contains all remaining in X simultaneous with the inner transfers not contained in the outer.

+The triplet representation of collectors formally does not involve additional information, although it will be used in the further context.
+A collector of full simultaneities of X may be referred to in short as a collector within X. The outer, depot and inner of a collector R may be denoted as $R{[-1]}$,

+$R{[0]}$ and $R{[+1]}$ respectively.